Refugee numbers hit record high in 2019: UN report | DW | 18.06.2020

 Nearly 46 million people were displaced within their own country at the end of 2019, while 26 million others had fled across the borders as refugees.

 Some 4.2 million were asylum seekers.
-Another 3.6 million Venezuelans displaced abroad were counted separate.
+Another 3.6 million Venezuelans displaced abroad were counted separately.

 Effects of coronavirus